anparser/anparser/README.md

 ### Dependencies

 * Python 2.7
+* Pandas 0.15.2

-**You may need to update the SQLite DLL as seen in https://github.com/chapinb/anparser/issues/5 **
+**On Windows, Anaconda-2.1.0 was used to install the Pandas Library** **You may need to update the SQLite DLL as seen in https://github.com/chapinb/anparser/issues/5 **

 ## Running the framework